Academic Symposium -- May 1, 2107, 8:00 am - 3:30 pm,

 Cosponsored by the Oregon Law Review, the Oregon Jury Project, and the Pound Civil Justice Institute.

-Symposium papers to be published in the Oregon Law Review (forthcoming Fall 2017).
+Symposium papers to be published in the Vol. 96, No. 2 of the Oregon Law Review (forthcoming Winter 2017).
 The Symposium is free for judges and law clerks, law professors and students, and public officials.
 Attorneys attend for a nominal fee, which includes CLE filing costs and lunch.
-Registration income benefits the Oregon Law Review.

 1.)
 A review of damages caps and their implications for state constitutional provisions that: